mrtryhard/rs-broadsign-rt-pop/README.md

 RUST_LOG=trace cargo run
 ```
 _Note that logs messages are not currently enabled in the tests by lack of time and will._

+## See proof of plays
+They are stored in the SQLite `pops.db` file in the working directory.
+For the tests, a `test.db` fle is used, instead.

 ## Using Insomnia
 An Insomnia file is available (`api_insomnia.json`).
 You may import it to help you debug or comprehend how to use this real-time pop server implementation.